return42/sphkerneldoc/linux_src_doc/fs/inode_c.rst

 -----------

 Make sure that no inodes with zero refcount are retained.
-This is called by superblock shutdown after having MS_ACTIVE flag removed, so any inode reaching zero refcount during or after that call will be immediately evicted.
+This is called by superblock shutdown after having SB_ACTIVE flag removed, so any inode reaching zero refcount during or after that call will be immediately evicted.